Precious Little: Poetics of the Found-Object

 Cordless hand drill -

-If you have a variable-speed hand drill already, you won't need a cordless, but if you don't own a power drill yet, this is a great example.
-If you can afford it, this might be the best tool you've ever bought - trust me on that - you will get a LOT of use out of it.
+If you have a variable-speed hand drill already, you won't need a cordless, but if you don't own a power drill yet, this is a great example and an excellent value.

 Memory wire cutters (this makes cutting the re-bar wire a cinch): <Here>